beckn/developer-docs/content/Healthcare.md

 ---
 title: "Healthcare"
-metaTitle: "Beckn Healthcare for Developers"
+metaTitle: "Developer Documentation"
-metaDescription: "Beckn healthcare is a set of open API specifications for enabling interoperable health services."
+metaDescription: "Documentation for developers of the Beckn Ecosystem"
 ---

 # Introduction